Originally published in the Summer 2015 Parents’ Resource Guide

-When children come to school they are shown how to function as part of a group, how to take turns, and how to follow a set of rules that foster shared participation within the school community.
-Leyda, while interpreting the Triple P Parenting materials, was in a unique position to observe similarities between what families were learning at the workshop and how this compared with what children learn in order to function at school.
+When children come to school they learn how to function as part of a group, how to take turns, and how to follow a set of school rules.
+Leyda was in a unique position.
+She observed similarities between what families were learning at the workshop, and how this compared with what children learn in order to function at school.
 She got me thinking how when families have clear, age-appropriate guidelines at home, their children will have more of a sense about how to fit in at school.
 This can make the transition toward acclimating to school each fall a whole lot easier on kids.

 At times, Leyda got excited during Spanish Triple P, and her Spanish would sound faster and faster.
 I wouldn’t have a clue what she was saying, until she would stop and say, in English, “I was just telling the class how ”we do this in school!”